Reports & Policies

 The Board delegates the management of the long-term capital funds to the Funds Management Committee.
 The Board reports annually to the Congregation on the state of the long-term capital funds.

 The capital funds are administered according to the Investment Policy and invested in a conservative mixture of fixed-income and equities.
+The latest version of the policy can be found on this page.

 We love to sing!
 We believe in the transformational and healing power of Music.
 Our services include a variety of exciting and moving music.